Policies & Procedures

 Registration Information

 The enrollment window opens in April each year for the following school year.
 The initial enrollment form is located on the enrollment webpage.
 Once approved, a formal enrollment packet will be available.
 Parents will receive a Student Expectations document, which must be signed before courses are requested.
-Once completed, courses for students may be selected with help and support from the Columbia Connections Academy registration team.
+Once completed, courses for students may be selected with help and support from the Columbia Online registration team.
 Students must take a full course load, complete all standardized tests, and meet the attendance requirement determined by the State of Florida.
 Students must complete six courses per year.
 Students are required to submit work each week to meet attendance requirements.

 Criteria for Full-Time Enrollment